 Signature

 Date

 Field Trip Destination

-Number of Students I can tr ansport
+Number of Students I can transport

 Cell Phone Number

-ST. JOSEPH INTERPAROCHIAL SCI L PHONE and DEVICE REGISTRATI
+ST. JOSEPH SCHOOL CELL PHONE and DEVICE REGISTRATION FORM

-phones at school at the discret Student Handbook (page 17-18), Middle Sion of their parents.
-If a student does have hool and turn it into the homeroom teache keep this form on file. e a cell phone, they must register the
+According to the SJS Parent/Student Handbook (page 15), Middle School students only may have cell phones at school at the discretion of their parents.
+If a student does have a cell phone, they must register the cell phone number with the school and turn it into the homeroom teacher at the beginning of each school day.
+Homeroom teachers will keep this form on file.

-Student Name Grad e
+Student Name Grade

-Cell Phone Number
+Cell Phone Number -

-Student Name Grac le
+Student Name Grade -

 Cell Phone Number

 Parent Signature

-one is home or attending sport needs a cell phone after school due to enter t practices or games after school, he/she sh in the morning where the phone will be k ould bring the cell phone and this
+one is home or attendin form to the office upon grade needs a cell phone after school g sport practices or games after so arrival in the morning where the chool, he/she should bring the phone will be kept in the off ne cell phone and this fice.

-Student Name (below 6 th Gr ade)
+Student Name (below 6 th Grade)

 Grade Cell Phone Number

-Student Name (below 6th Gr ade)
+Student Name (below 6 th Grade)

 Grade Cell Phone Number

 Parent Signature

-According to the SJIS Parent/Student Handbook (page 18), students are allowed to bring devices from home and use them in accordance with our Electronic Device Acceptable Use Policy.
-These devices must be registered with the homeroom teacher.
+arent/Student Handbook (page 15 ance with our Electronic Device A eroom teacher.

 Student Name Grade

 Device being used

 Student Name Grade

 Device being used

 Parent Signature